Where Some Ideas Are Stranger Than Others...

 That Infinity Sign

 Among the tools used by Métis every day during much of our early history is some version of what in english is called a "burden strap."
 Pictures of voyageurs on portage, especially those from the early photographic era usually show at least one seasoned man with one across his forehead, the top of one of three or four hefty fur packages on his back.
 Poor man was probably wanting the photographer to get on with it already so he could finish hauling his packs and get the weight off his back.
 The straps are useful for more than just this of course, and have many variations.
-Often finger-woven from yarn by the fur trade period, they were made in a range of sizes to do things like fit up leggings, tie back hair, serve as reins, and at times were sewn onto bags as permanent straps and handles.
+Often finger-woven from wool yarn by the fur trade period (worsted yarn, not the weak, fuzzy stuff more common now), they were made in a range of sizes to do things like fit up leggings, tie back hair, serve as reins, and at times were sewn onto bags as permanent straps and handles.
 Most famously, in their largest size they became the sash, now firmly ensconced as part of traditional Métis dress, but like the straps themselves, not exclusive to Métis among Indigenous peoples at all.
-The straps and how they were made came from eastern First Nations in the first place after all.
+The straps and how they were made came from eastern First Nations in the first place.
 One particularly striking design for those straps is based on a broad dark colour, usually blue, with a row of flattened diamonds.
 The diamonds may be arranged so they just touch, or to be more widely separated.
 This pattern stands out in part because it readily lends itself to beading, and happens to provide a quite reasonable template for the Métis infinity flag.

 Then again, flags in themselves were used for signalling purposes, perhaps most famously on the bison hunts that are at once over-emphasized and misunderstood in studies of Métis culture and history.
 On the hunt, flags played an important role in helping keep the brigade together, as they were used to indicate changes of direction, whether the march was continuing, and so on.
 Métis hunting brigades were often predominantly catholic in terms of european-derived religious practice, but religious diversity was a real phenomenon, catholic and protestant Métis did hunt together.
 Quite apart from that, I have never found anything to suggest that anyone at the time thought bison hunt flags should have any symbols on them, let alone religious ones.
 They weren't necessarily blank, but if nothing else not having religious symbols as such would avoid suggesting that anyone's religion or spirituality was better, and that would avoid encouraging dissension in camp.
 Still, for the time being at least the documentation of what the flags might have had on them if anything is not available.
 Yet, as it happens, there is something that might also explain the selection of the infinity sign that happened to be described in the context of a description of the bison hunt.